khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

   - toast
 ---

 Alerts allow the application to pass along relevant system information to the user without impeding their journey.
 Alerts are system generated and may or may not be derived by a user's action.
 They are not [validation](https://design.gitlab.com/components/forms#validation) error messages, nor are they feedback notifications after the user takes action — see [toasts](https://design.gitlab.com/components/toast) for more information.
-Alerts may contain a dismiss button and an action button depending on the situation.

 ## Usage